NexusPT/Landing-page/README.md

 # Landing-page
-A simple landing page.
-May contain dog
+This is a simple landing page and the first one I make from scratch with html+vanilla css.
+May contain dog.